There are currently no products in the cart.

 As previously mentioned, you not only need adequate amounts of Omega-3, you also need appropriate (and probably lower) amounts of Omega-6.

-Omega-6 excess will promote certain disease states that your physician can sometimes monitor with blood tests.
-Numerous inflammatory states, arthritis, joint and muscle pain are all often associated with excess Omega-6 and low Omega-3 levels.
+Omega-6 excess can detrimentally affect that state of both your body and mind.
+Things like joint and muscle pain are often associated with excess Omega-6 and low Omega-3 levels.

 With that said, let’s look at the benefits of Omega-3.